xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-24-all-thats-left-of-you-chromatin-in-her-palms-and-your-last-words-at-the-workers-club.md

 ![yr last words](/images/ylw1.JPG)

-After a short break, I got on stage to play our first In Her Palms show.
+After a short break, my friends and I got on stage to play our first show as In Her Palms.
 Sharing the same lineup as Could Be Stars, our set featured a mix of newly-written songs and material carried over from Gatecrash and Could Be Stars.
 <br>
 <br>
 I was nervous at the start, but as we kept playing the tension eased and our performance found its footing. yay!